dekarrin/ictiobus/docs/fishi-usage.md

     ( {TERM} + id ) * int         | {PRODUCT}  =  {TERM}
     ( int + id ) * int            | {TERM}     =  int

-You might have noticed that these derivations look an awful lot like definitions as well; one way to think of the grammar is a series of saying what a symbol is made up of, then describing THOSE structures, until you get to only the basic tokens that the lexer can make.
+You might have noticed that these derivations look an awful lot like definitions as well; one way to think of grammar construction is as a series of definitions.
+You'd start with a definition that says what structures the top-level symbol is made up of, then you'd give more definitions that describe THOSE structures, and so on until you get to only the basic tokens that are already defined by the lexer.

 ### The Epsilon Production

 It's possible to have a rule that has the head symbol derive an empty string.
-This kind of production is known as the *epsilon production*, because in theoretical literature, it is often represented by a lower-case greek letter epsilon (`ε`).
+This kind of production is known as the *epsilon production*, because in theoretical literature, it is often represented by a lower-case Greek letter epsilon (`ε`).
 Epsilon is not an easy-to-type character on most keyboards, so while Ictiobus will use it in certain outputs, in FISHI it is represented by a production having only an empty set of braces.
 When performing a derivation with